Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Results

 \subsubsection{Circuit depth}

 After establishing the necessary generation convergence and we move to investigate the relationship between expressibility and circuit depth.
 Fig.~\ref{fig:exp_saturation} plots the expressibility for gate set A across systems of 4, 6, 10, 14 qubits.
-A consistent trend can be observed for all systems: expressibility significantly improves as circuit depth increases, but only to a saturation point.
+A consistent trend is observed across all systems: expressibility significantly improves as circuit depth increases, but only up to a saturation point.
 The saturation indicates that adding more layers yields diminishing results beyond a certain depth.
-Our results suggest that this optimal depth scales linearly with the number of qubits, $ optimal \ depth\approx 2n $.
+Our results suggest that this optimal depth scales linearly with the number of qubits, where optimality is defined empirically in terms of expressibility saturation, $ optimal \ depth\approx 2n$.
 This finding is significant as it demonstrates that high expressibility can be achieved without requiring deeper circuits.